 Now, let’s run the attack.
 Once the attack enters the Running state, we’ll re-run the benchmark:

 1$ ab -t 30 http://kubernetes-cluster:30003/2Requests per second: 1.39 [#/sec] (mean)3Time per request: 718.532 [ms] (mean)4Time per request: 718.532 [ms] (mean, across all concurrent requests)5Transfer rate: 35.42 [Kbytes/sec] received

 Just 20 ms of additional latency caused a 5.5x increase in response time, an 82% decrease in transfer rate, and a noticeable delay for users.
 Almost anything could cause a similar outcome in the real world, from network saturation to a faulty switch to Kubernetes scheduling the MySQL Pod on another node.
 Imagine if we had a 40 ms delay, or a 100 ms delay!

 To mitigate the effect of latency, reduce the number of round-trip network calls between services.
 Consider making calls asynchronous, or using a message queue like Apache Kafka to decouple these services.
 As with tight coupling, this is another good example of why you should use domain-driven design to split your services and data into different domains.

 Moving to microservices involves more than just repackaging monolithic applications into containers.
 There are fundamental differences in architecture that affect everything from how we transfer data to how we recover from failures.
 Failing to account for these differences can lead to restricted scalability, diminished performance, and unexpected outages.

-To determine whether your application is a distributed monolith, sign up for a Gremlin Free account and start running experiments on your applications within minutes.
+To determine whether your application is a distributed monolith, sign up for a free trial account and start running experiments on your applications within minutes.
 Use the CPU attack to test your application’s ability to auto-scale, or use a shutdown attack to test for tight coupling between services.